Please select at least 1 country or destination.

 Compare International Travel Insurance

 When searching for the maximum cover, it's a good idea to compare a few different companies to see which policy gives you the best bang for your buck!
-The below table shows the top cover levels of a few insurers in the market to give you an idea of what is available.
 To get a comprehensive quote specific to your trip, use the quote box at the top of the page.

 24/7 Medical assistance